Singapore

 Adoption of International Standards

-Quality Assurance
+• Quality Assurance

-In accordance with the Accountants Act, all auditors and audit firms of public interest entities (PIEs) are subject to mandatory QA reviews under the Practice Monitoring Program (PMP), which is administered by the PAOC.
-The scope of PMP reviews are to verify whether auditors and audit firms have complied with applicable standards—such as the Singapore Standard on Quality Control (SSQC) 1, which is based on ISQC 1, and Singapore Standards on Auditing (SSA), which is based on the ISA—and procedures and requirements in the provision of public accountancy services.
-The PMP is aligned with SMO 1 requirements.
+Under the Accountants Act, all public accountants and public accounting entities are subject to mandatory QA reviews under the Practice Monitoring Program (PMP), which is administered by the PAOC.
+The scope of PMP reviews is to verify whether public accountants and public accounting entities have complied with applicable standards—such as the Singapore Standard on Quality Management (SSQMs) 1, which are based on ISQM 1, and Singapore Standards on Auditing (SSAs), which are based on the ISA—and procedures and requirements in the provision of public accountancy services.
+For inspections of audits of non-PIEs, the PAOC delegates PMP review responsibilities to ISCA’s Practice Monitoring Division.
+Both the PAOC and ISCA’s PMP is aligned with SMO 1 requirements.

 Current Status: Adopted

-International Education Standards
+• International Education Standards

 In Singapore, the Accountants Act and the Singapore Accountancy Commission Act establishes initial professional development (IPD) and continuing professional development (CPD) requirements for public accountants.

-To become a Chartered Accountant in Singapore, individuals are required to complete the Singapore Chartered Accountant (CA) Qualification administered by ISCA.
+To become a Chartered Accountant in Singapore, individuals are required to complete the Singapore Chartered Accountant (CA) Qualification.
 The Singapore CA Qualification was developed based on a learning outcome approach and the learning outcomes have been updated based on the revised IES.
 In addition to the Singapore CA Qualification, which consists of different educational modules, individuals are also required to complete practical experience requirements.
 Those that choose to become public accountants (auditors) are required to hold membership with ISCA and register as a public accountant with ACRA.
 ACRA requires 2,500 hours of experience within a five-year period prior to applying for a license to practice as an auditor.

 Both ACRA and ISCA have established CPD requirements.
 ACRA requires all public accountants to complete 120 hours of CPD every three years to maintain a license to practice in Singapore.
 ISCA members who are public accountants registered with ACRA are to comply with ACRA’s requirements.
 Other non-public accountant members of ISCA are also subject to the same requirements as public accountants.